Youth Education: Teachers

 Open daily at 9am / Closing is seasonal.

-Lottery for Spring 2014 Guided School Walks Now Closed
+Now Taking Applications for Fall/Winter 2014 Guided School Walks

 Teachers are welcome to bring students of all ages for self-guided visits and admission is free.
 The "Nature Detectives" packet is available for K-5 teachers to help you make the most of your visit.
 Worksheets on plant adaptations and habitats will help older students explore the garden on their own or in groups.
 Please contact us at (415) 661-1316 x 407 to let us know of your plans, and please be sure your students understand that the garden not just a park, but a museum with living specimens that must be treated with respect.
 Above all, have a wonderful time!